QSFT/doradus-openshift-quickstart/README.md

 Create an account at https://www.openshift.com

 Creating Do It Yourself (DIY) Application.
 Note that diy is OpenShift keyword .
-In this example, we will name our application doradusdemo.
+In this example, we will name our application "doradusdemo"

     rhc app create doradusdemo diy